 For each of hundreds of detailed occupations, Projections Central provides employment totals in the initial year, projected employment a decade later, the numerical difference between the initial and subsequent projection, the percentage change, and the average annual number of job openings.

 State labor market information offices disseminate these employment projections.
 Long-term projections are produced for the Bureau of Labor Statistics and short-term projections are developed for the Employment and Training Administration.

-BLS National Employment Projections to 2022
+BLS National Employment Projections

 The Bureau of Labor Statistics (BLS) issued on December 19, 2013 its employment projections for 2022 (using 2012 as the base year).
 BLS issues these national-level projections — the agency’s most sought-after data other than unemployment rates — every two years.